What you need to know about the SASISOPA certification audit

 - Conformation: a set of documents of the management system per each of the 18 elements that integrate SASISOPA.

-- Implementation: gradual start of the operations following the management system, and the deadline described in the implementation program.
+- Implementation: gradual start of the operations following the management system, and the deadline described in the program.

-Before starting with the development of SASISOPA, it’s essential to define the areas and people responsible for the conformation, implementation, assessment, and improvement of the management system, who will become the technical representatives in ASEA’s eyes.
+Before starting with the development of SASISOPA, it’s essential to define the areas and people responsible for the conformation, implementation, assessment, and improvement of the management system, who will become the technical representatives before ASEA’s eyes.

 - Industrial: applied to activities in the hydrocarbons sector that go from survey and exploration to storage.